-Commercial trucks are large and bulky vehicles that often carry heavy freight across state lines.
+Commercial rigs are large and bulky vehicles that often carry heavy freight across state lines.
 Trailers could tip over, spill their freight, or simply crash into smaller vehicles and cause immense amounts of damage and severe injuries, including death.

 If you or a loved one were injured due to the negligence of another, speak to a Fort Worth truck accident lawyer for help.
 An attorney could start working on your claim immediately by gathering evidence and speaking with doctors to catalog your injuries.
-You and your family should not have to deal with the fallout from your accident alone.
+You and your family should not have to deal with the fallout from your incident alone.
 By having a skilled personal injury attorney working on your behalf, you could trust that your rights and interests are being managed by a professional.
 En Español.

 How Could a Trucker Be At Fault For a Collision?

-Truckers must follow the same rules of the road as all other motorists, including speed limits, stopping at red lights, and yielding to other drivers when needed.
+Semi operators must follow the same rules of the road as all other motorists, including speed limits, stopping at red lights, and yielding to other drivers when needed.
 A failure to follow the rules of the road is a leading cause of big rig crashes in the area.

 Another common cause of tractor-trailer collision is distracted driving due to eating or texting while driving.
 Many truckers are on the road for upwards of ten hours a day, six days a week.
-Additionally, many truckers drive while fatigued.
+Additionally, many people drive while fatigued.
 Drowsy driving is very dangerous and can decrease a trucker’s reaction times in case of an emergency.
 Whether an accident is the result of inattentiveness, or a violation of the law, a Fort Worth 18-wheeler wreck attorney could help injured claimants to pursue a claim for damages.

 Potential Sources of Compensation for Big Rig Wrecks

 The purpose of a rig accident claim is to make the injured party whole again.
 This requires a full evaluation of how the incident has affected the lives of the injured party including their physical injuries.
-Common injuries in truck collisions include:
+Common injuries in semi collisions include: